www.scantips.com

 Many consider the end of a bear market is when it has risen 20% from the low.
 However, if it had fallen 40%, then only +20% is still down 28% from the previous High.
 The -40% needs +66.7% to recover the previous High.

-A few others think an index (Dow Jones, S&P 500, Nasdaq, etc) remains in Bear Market status until it rises to within 10% of the previous High (which is then also out of Correction status).'
+A few others think an index (Dow Jones, S&P 500, Nasdaq, etc) remains in Bear Market status until it rises to within 10% of the previous High (which is then also out of Correction status).

 Recessions: The definition of a recession is about the decline of national GDP growth and the rise of unemployment.
-Recessions are NOT about the stock market.
+Recessions are NOT necessarily about the stock market.
 Some imagine a recession is just when there is two consecutive declining GDP quarters, and we do have that now, but a recession is also additionally about unemployment statistics, which are still rather low now, so there has been no recession called.
 Technically, the National Bureau of Economic Research (NBER) decides if and when it is actually a recession.
 The unemployment rate is still quite low right now, so it is not yet a recession.
 It's bad though anyway.

 Predictions about the market future are only guesses, and at any given time, many "expert" guesses heard will always be rosy and bright, and many others are always gloom and doom.
 It doesn't take long to understand that no one actually knows the future.
 I am certainly no expert, and I don't know either, but it is easy to see that the long term S&P 500 graph (meaning a few decades) sure always looks great, but with some dips.
 The market goes up and down every day of course, with many more good years than bad years (but yes, expect a few bad years as a matter of course).
 Withdrawing everything when it is down in bad years is the worst plan, which simply guarantees the loss is real and permanent, with no recovery possible.
 It is scary, and it takes some patience, but it will recover if no withdrawals.
 Market crashes do happen every few years, and they are survivable.
 The S&P 500 does recover.